Medical Dictionary

 Arrhythmia

 Many factors can affect your heart's rhythm, such as having had a heart attack, smoking, congenital heart defects, and stress.
-Some substances or medicines may also cause arrhythmias.
+Other factors that could increase your risk for some types of arrhythmias could include if you:

 NIH: National Heart, Lung, and Blood Institute